 The Pacific island countries and territories - where energy security and access to sustainable and affordable energy are top priorities - have some of the most ambitious renewable electricity targets in the world today.
-At present, the main source of renewable energy utilised in the power sector of the 15 Pacific partners of LHI is hydropower, but there has also been significant deployment of bioenergy and solar PV in recent years.
-From 2014 to 2017, around 18 MW of hydropower was installed in Papua New Guinea, some 30 MW of biopower in Fiji and 55 MW of solar PV across the region, with notable growth in New Caledonia and Samoa (see Figures 8, 9, 10).
+At present, the main renewable source used in the power sector of the 15 SIDS partners of LHI in the Pacific is hydropower, but there has also been significant deployment of bioenergy and solar PV in recent years.
+In 2014-2018, around 18 MW of hydropower were installed in Papua New Guinea and 3.6 MW in Samoa, some 12 MW of biopower in Fiji and 73 MW of solar PV across the region, with notable growth in Samoa, New Caledonia, Fiji and Tonga (See Figures 8, 9 and 10).